Aryanxxpro/Critical-Hit/README.md

 # Critical-Hit
-A plugin for pocketmine 5 that show Critial particle when you hit a player or an entity!
+A plugin for pocketmine 5 that shows Critial particle when you hit a player or an entity!